Michael-Wisniewski/rest-api/README.md

     ```json
         { "title": ["exam sheet with this title already exists."] }
     ```
-####Teacher edits exam sheet
+#### Teacher edits exam sheet
 ----
   Returns exam sheet in json data format.
 After receiving the data all information about exam can be updated.
+Exam can be archived by sending delete request.

 * **URL**